cnsp/extrastuff/zoom/README.md

-# How to manually install previous installer packages of Zoom for Mac users
+# Manually install previous installer packages of Zoom for Mac users

+After the most Zoom update to 4.6.9, some of the features like virtual cameras have stopped working in zoom.
+Zoom has not addressed these issues, so the recourse is to uninstall 4.6.9 and re-install a previous version.

+---

 The following information have been tested on macOS Catalina (Version 10.15.4), but might work for previous macOS also.